 Sometime later the Squadron Supreme came to battle the Avengers once again, who help to free the Earth-712 from the influence of the artifact the Serpent Crown.
 Superhero teams from another Earth the Avengers and The Defenders.
 After the Squadron was possessed yet again, this time by the Overmind.
 Freed from the Overmind by the help of both the Avengers and the Defenders from the universe of Earth-712.
 The Squadron now faced failing governments and the collapse of all civilization as they had known it before the takeover by the Overmind.
 Worse, now Doctor Spectrum and the Squadron were now seen as the cause.

 The Squadron plan a program called Project Utopia.
 The project involves taking over the Earth through peaceful means by convincing the people to allow them to transform the world into a paradise, they state the project will take one year.
 It's during the Squadron's implementation of the Utopia Program Doctor Spectrum was one of the heroes who voted to implement a Utopia Society for America.

-The Squadron began using Behavior Modification technology on their enemies, instead of incarceration they would now become full fledged Squadron members.
-Joe than started a flirtation with Foxfire, a newer member of the Squadron who had been one of the former enemies behavior modified to reform her.
+The Squadron began using Behavior Modification technology on their enemies, instead of incarceration they would now become full-fledged Squadron members.
+Joe than started a flirtation with Foxfire, a newer member of the Squadron who had been one of the former enemies' behaviors modified to reform her.
 The two quickly gave into their mutual attraction to one another, which developed into a romantic relationship becoming extremely close.